Pregnancy & Diet

 Gaining the right amount of weight!

-Rapid weight gain and obesity during pregnancy are associated with gestational diabetes, gestational hypertension (high blood pressure), caesarean delivery and birth defects.
+Rapid weight gain and obesity during pregnancy are associated with gestational diabetes, gestational hypertension (high blood pressure), cesarean delivery and birth defects.
 Each of the Fakih Medical Center team members involved in your care will provide you with their expertise to maximize your future baby’s health and minimize pregnancy-related complications.
 This includes input from Obstetricians, Dietitians and Internists.

 What is unsafe during pregnancy?